mulesoft-assets/template-sfdc2sfdc-user-broadcast/README.md

 As a Salesforce admin I want to syncronize Users between two Salesfoce orgs.

 This Template should serve as a foundation for setting an online sync of Users from one SalesForce instance to another.
 Everytime there is a new User or a change in an already existing one, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the User on the target org.

+What about Passwords?
+When the User is updated in the target instance, the password is not changed and therefore there is nothing to concern about in this case.
+Password set in case of User creation is not being covered by this template considering that many different approaches can be selected.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.